-In terms of taste – if you love the tropical fruitiness of many Caribbean chilies, you’ll love the flavor of Cumari do Para.
-Its fruity in the way that the habanero or scotch bonnet peppers are fruity.
-There’s a tropical undercurrent to the fruitiness that’s quite delicious.
+In terms of taste – if you love the tropical fruitiness of many Caribbean chilies, you’ll love the flavor here.
+It’s fruity in the way that the habanero or scotch bonnet peppers are fruity.
+There’s a tropical undercurrent to the sweetness that’s quite delicious.

 What are the best uses for this chili pepper?

 The Cumari do Para’s small size limits their use cases.
 They are best used fresh as a base for hot sauces and salsas (for a little color and a lot of heat).
 They are also terrific pickled – the tropical sweetness really works with the pickled tang.
-Or try drying Cumari do Para to create a slightly sweet chili powder that will provide more oomph than your typical cayenne pepper powder.
+Or try drying them to create a slightly sweet chili powder that will provide more oomph than your typical cayenne pepper powder.
 Really, in most ways you’d use a scotch bonnet or habanero, you could use it instead.
 You’d just need more chilies due to their size.

 Where can you buy Cumari do Para?

 Be prepared for a hunt.
-Cumari do Para peppers are rare chilies.
+These are rare chilies.
 They are very difficult to source outside of their native region in Brazil, unless you grow them yourself.
-If you have a green thumb, you can buy Cumari do Para seeds online (you won’t find them at your local gardening center).
+If you have a green thumb, you can buy Cumari do Para seeds online (Amazon).
+You won’t find them at your local gardening center.

 Do note: due to their bushiness, these chilies are best grown in outdoor gardens, not in containers.
 If you want to try container gardening with Cumari do Para, choose a larger container as the plant can spread wide and smaller containers may not provide a proper foundation for the plant.